 The Church of Scotland's governing system is presbyterian which means that no one person or group within the Church has more influence or say than any other.
 The Church does not have one person who acts as the head of faith, as that role is the Lord God's.
 Its supreme rule of faith and life is through the teachings of the Bible.
-You can read more about how the presbyterian nature of the Church of Scotland developed by reading a brief history of the Church.

 The Assembly Hall

 Church of Scotland government is organised on the basis of courts, mainly along lines set between 1560 and 1690.
 Each of these courts has committees, which may include other members of the Church, and at national level employ full-time staff.
 Our councils and committee pages include more about their work and remit.

 At a local level, the parish, the court is a kirk session.
 Kirk sessions oversee the local congregation and its parish, and consist of elders presided over by a minister.